-“Our firm has proven time and again that filing for bankruptcy can be a legitimate choice to maintain assets and start a new financial plan,” he explains.
+“My firm has proven time and again that filing for bankruptcy can be a legitimate choice to maintain assets and start a new financial plan,” he says.
 “It invokes the power of federal law called the bankruptcy ‘stay’ which forces creditors to cease all collection efforts immediately.
-This means that after a bankruptcy is filed creditors cannot foreclose, repossess, sue, garnish, call, or undertake any other actions to collect a debt without first getting permission of the Bankruptcy Court.
+This means that after bankruptcy is filed creditors cannot foreclose, repossess, sue, garnish, call, or undertake any other actions to collect a debt without first getting the permission of the Bankruptcy Court.
 This allows the consumer to basically call a ‘time out’ and freeze creditors in their tracks while they reorganize their debts in Chapter 13 or discharge them entirely in Chapter 7.”

 His commitment and dedication to smoothing out the rough financial patches, as well as a sensitive and respectful way he treats those who are on the brink of losing all that they own, is appreciated by scores of grateful clients.

 “I was very reluctant about filing bankruptcy after hearing so many horror stories,” one client relates.
 “What really helped make up my mind was the very useful information about laws and procedures given to me at no expense by Mr. Allmand.
-Having exhausted my resources, this really helped me.
+Having exhausted my resources this really helped me.
 After my first meeting, I not only felt relieved but confident in my choice.
 I left assured that things would get better.”

 Another client, William Figueroa, says he is thankful to Allmand for “helping me keep my home for my three boys.”